Cargill Logo

 Cargill Logo 1930

 This period was significant for the brand.
-The 1930s were marked by creating their shipyard for the construction of barges intended to transport grain.
+The 1930s were marked by the creation of their shipyard to build barges to transport grain.
 That same year, the company changed its name to Cargill, Incorporated.
 The changes also affected the visual identity.
 The old version of the logo was no longer relevant.
 The new emblem was radically different from its predecessor.

 It has become simpler and more concise, and the graphic symbols have been completely removed.
 The badge consisted of only one company name.
-But, the designers used an unusual presentation.
-The word Cargill was made in original massive letters with a three-dimensional effect.
+But the designers used an unusual presentation.
+The word Cargill was created in large, original letters with a three-dimensional effect.
 This was achieved through the play of shadows in colors.
 The picture was complemented by two thin black lines located in the upper and lower parts of the inscription.

 1950 – 1953